Tag: Tokenomics

 Political and Institutional Signal Injection

-Where the System Cracks
+Where the Network Cracks

 Decentralization masks its own concentration.
-Bitcoin’s validation network is controlled by a small cluster of miners; Ethereum’s staking pools are consolidating into cartel form; Tether remains a centralized liquidity monopoly; Solana and BNB retain deep founder dominance.
+Bitcoin’s validation network is controlled by a small cluster of miners.
+Ethereum’s staking pools are consolidating into cartel form.
+Tether remains a centralized liquidity monopoly.
+Solana and BNB retain deep founder dominance.
 Each protocol claims community, yet governance inertia belongs to the few.
 These are not neutral networks—they are programmable power structures hiding behind open-source rhetoric.
 Decentralization is the new brand name for monopoly.

 The Cognitive Gap